 Skin infections can be caused by several microorganisms including yeast, bacteria, fungi, microbes, grease, acne and ringworms.
 Every single dog obviously carries some of these organisms at all times but it is their accumulation for an extended period of time that may cause irritation or infection of the skin, eye, ears, etc.

 A dog following a balanced and complete diet should be healthy enough to have strong defense mechanisms from its immune system.
 Yet, most dogs will encounter at some point(s) during their life a skin condition that will translate into either:

 - bacterial folliculitis — called the barber's itch, occurs when hair follicles get infected with Staphylococcus aureus

 - sore bumps — red swollen spots that will cause itchiness or soreness to the dog

 - dull or shedding coat — the quality of the dog's coat drops near infected zones, expect dandruff too

 - pyoderma and pustules — a pus-filled spot, or several, appearing in a particular area of the dog

-The Pet MD Chlorhexidine Wipes are our favorite antibacterial dog wipes because they are a non-stinging topical treatment for skin infections, ringworm and hot spots.
-The formula has strong antifungal properties and will kills most types of yeast and bad bacteria found on dog skin.
+The Pet MD Chlorhexidine Wipes are our favorite antibacterial dog wipes because they are a non-stinging topical treatment for skin infections, ringworm, and hot spots.
+The formula has strong antifungal properties and will kill most types of yeast and bad bacteria found on dog skin.

 Because a dog's skin is very sensitive, antiseptic wipes for dogs should never contain high doses of harsh ingredients commonly found in human antiseptic solutions.
 With dog cleaning wipes, antimicrobial properties should come from small doses of strong compounds such as chlorhexidine, ketoconazole in an alcohol-based solution.